North Carolina, USA

 Married Elizabeth Fleming.

-Family picture of Andrew Mauldin's sons. (standing) Alfred Latimer Mauldin, Hayden A Mauldin, (sitting) Fleming Mauldin and Thomas Mauldin.
+Family picture of Andrew Mauldin's sons.
+(Back row) Alfred Latimer Mauldin, J Hayden A Mauldin, (Front row) Fleming Mauldin and Thomas Mauldin.

 Picture provided by the Andrew Mauldin family.

 By the Act of Congress of the 24 Apr 1820, Provision for the sale of land to the government.
-Land Grant of 05 Jan 1841 to Andrew Mauldin in Noxubee county Mississippi.
+Land Grant of 05 Jan 1841 to Andrew Maulden in Noxubee county Mississippi.

 Alfred Latimer Mauldin, his son is later found in Independence Arkansas where a lot of the Mauldin family moved before having to move on to Texas.